scandycuz/full-stack-project/README.md

 ![image of campaign detail](docs/wireframes/View-Campaign.png)
 ### Code Sample

-Dynamic JSX style tag for the progress bar in the `GoalProgress` component:
+Dynamic JSX style tag for the progress bar in the Campaign `GoalProgress` component:

 ```javascript
 const fundsReceived = this.props.fundsReceived;